WWF Superstars of Wrestling

-In January 2019, select episodes of WWF Superstars starting from April 1992 became available for streaming on the WWE Network.
-As of January 23, 2023, there are 310 episodes of Superstars available for streaming on WWE Network, dating from April 18, 1992 to July 20, 1996.

 History

-Early format
+Original format

 In September 1986, Superstars replaced WWF Championship Wrestling.
-Before that, WWF Superstars of Wrestling was the name of a weekly recap show hosted by Vince McMahon (or Gene Okerlund) and Lord Alfred Hayes that lasted from 1984 through August 1986.
-The new version of Superstars was the program on which all the angles began and at times ended and on which the majority of title changes took place if not at a pay-per-view event (e.g. WrestleMania or SummerSlam).
-Matches primarily saw top-tier and mid-level talent vs. Jobbers; pre-taped interviews with the WWF's roster of superstars; and promos featuring the wrestlers.
-At times, there was a "feature" match between main WWF talent.
-As with all syndicated WWF programming, another major aspect of the show was to promote house shows and TV tapings in each market.
+Before that, WWF Superstars of Wrestling was the name of a weekly recap show hosted by Vince McMahon (or Gene Okerlund) and Lord Alfred Hayes that lasted from 1984 through August 1986, when it was rebranded as WWF Wrestling Spotlight.
+The new version of Superstars was the program on which many angles began and (at times) ended.
+The show also hosted a fair amount of championship matches, though the majority of title changes took place at pay-per-view events (e.g. WrestleMania or SummerSlam) or Saturday Night's Main Event.

+Matches primarily saw top-tier and mid-level talent vs. "jobbers" (wrestlers who usually lost), pre-taped interviews with the WWF's roster of superstars, and promos featuring the wrestlers.
+At times, there would be a "feature" match between top or mid-level WWF talents.
+As with all syndicated WWF programming, one of the show's primary goals was to promote house shows and TV tapings in each market.

+Beginning with the April 18, 1992 episode, the program was renamed to WWF Superstars, due to a successful lawsuit by another promoter, Albert Patterson, who had claimed prior rights to the phrase "Superstars of Wrestling".
+Since then, archival footage of the program has usually been shown with the words "of Wrestling" blurred out where applicable.
+When the WWF introduced Monday Night Raw on USA Network in January 1993, the live program usurped Superstars to become the company's flagship program and the primary source of storyline development and pay-per-view buildup.

+Canada and overseas broadcasts

 During its syndication run, the program was re-branded and aired in some parts of Canada as Maple Leaf Wrestling (essentially replacing a program of the same name filmed in southern Ontario), despite having almost no Canadian content other than interviews promoting matches that were to be held in Canada, along with occasional program-exclusive matches taped at Maple Leaf Gardens in Toronto, Ontario.
 However, this repackaging was, at the time, sufficient to allow the program to count towards Canadian content requirements for local television stations.
-Some Canadian viewers were able to watch American feeds of the show and/or "WWF Challenge."
+Some Canadian viewers were able to watch American feeds of the show.

-The show also began airing in 1986 in the United Kingdom on Saturday nights on Sky Channel.
+Superstars of Wrestling also began airing in 1986 in the United Kingdom on Saturday nights on Sky Channel.
 For a short time, it was shown on Tuesdays on Eurosport.
 Early in the 1990s, it was featured in a Friday night time slot.
 In the mid-1990s, Superstars was then moved to a Sunday morning time slot.
 For most of it original run in the United Kingdom Gorilla Monsoon was the play-by-play commentator with various color commentators throughout its history.

-Beginning with the April 18, 1992 episode, the program was renamed to WWF Superstars, due to a successful lawsuit by another promoter, Albert Patterson, who had claimed prior rights to the phrase "Superstars of Wrestling".
-Since then, archival footage of the program has usually been shown with the words "of Wrestling" blurred out where applicable.
+The show also aired in Germany on RTL 2.